Quick Answer

 - mechanical/HVAC layout with heat-loss/heat-gain calculations

-- OBC SB-12 energy compliance package
+- OBC Division 3 energy compliance package (updated under the 2024 Ontario Building Code)

 - Ontario Building Code matrix

 Mississauga's ePermits portal (mississauga.ca/epermits) accepts digitally-sealed PDFs and processes payment online.
-The portal supports application status tracking and inspection booking, and most communications happen through the portal rather than email.
+The portal supports application status tracking and inspection booking, and most communications happen through the portal rather than by email.

 The Mississauga Permit Process Step by Step

-- Zoning compliance check, Mississauga's zoning by-law 0225-2007 governs setbacks, height, and lot coverage; book a free Pre-Application Meeting with Planning if your project tests any limits.
+- Zoning compliance check: Mississauga's zoning by-law 0225-2007 governs setbacks, height, and lot coverage; book a free Pre-Application Meeting with Planning if your project tests any limits.

-- Submit application via ePermits, upload all sealed drawings, the Building Permit Application form, and zoning compliance information; pay 50% deposit on submission.
+- Submit application via ePermits: upload all sealed drawings, the Building Permit Application form, and zoning compliance information; pay 50% deposit on submission.

-- Final inspection and occupancy, required for new dwelling units before occupancy.
+- Final inspection and occupancy: required for new dwelling units before occupancy.

 Processing Timelines in Mississauga

-Mississauga's average first-review turnaround for 2025–2026 has been 8–14 business days for residential additions and basement finishes, and 12–18 business days for new builds.
-The City consistently meets or beats the Building Code Act statutory targets (10 business days for houses, 15 for small buildings).
-Garden suite permits typically issue in 6–10 business days because Mississauga aligned its Additional Residential Units by-law (0021-2024) with provincial Bill 23 and removed most discretionary review.
+Mississauga's average first-review turnaround for 2026 has held at 8–14 business days for residential additions and basement finishes, and 12–18 business days for new builds.
+The City consistently meets or beats the Ontario Building Code Act statutory targets: 10 business days for houses and 15 for small buildings.

-Site Plan Control triggers (typically projects over 500 m² gross) add 6–12 weeks for the SPC review on top of the building permit clock.
 Expect total time from complete application to permit in hand of 4–8 weeks for a typical addition, 3–5 weeks for a garden suite, and 8–16 weeks for a new build with no SPC trigger.

 Common Reasons Mississauga Permits Get Rejected